namhyung/uftrace/README.md

 - It can trace a native C/C++ application on Linux.
 - It *cannot* trace already running process.
 - It *cannot* be used for system-wide tracing.
-- It supports x86_64 and ARM (v6 or later) and AArch64 for now.
+- It supports x86 (32 and 64 bit), ARM (v6 or later) and AArch64 for now.

 License